LuemmelSec/LuemmelSec.github.io/_posts/2023-06-01-Fantastic-BloodHound-Queries-and-Where-to-Find-Them.md

 <img src="/images/2023-06-01/nomeme.png">

 But why?
 The BloodHound GUI even shows this field, but it is empty all the time.
-It turned out that the API AzureHound is using under the hood (It is the Graph API ``/v1.0/users``) has a default set of values that are fetched if you don't tell it to do otherwise by giving it a ``$select`` parameter with the additional values you want to collect.
+It turned out that the API AzureHound is using under the hood (It is the Graph API ``/v1.0/users`` to fetch the Azure user's details) has a default set of values that are fetched if you don't tell it to do otherwise by giving it a ``$select`` parameter with the additional values you want to collect.
 See [here](https://learn.microsoft.com/en-us/graph/api/resources/users?view=graph-rest-1.0#common-properties) and [here](https://learn.microsoft.com/en-us/graph/api/resources/user?view=graph-rest-1.0#properties) and [here](https://learn.microsoft.com/en-us/graph/api/user-list?view=graph-rest-1.0&tabs=http#optional-query-parameters).

 The only things you get with AzureHound out of the box is this: